scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

    a.
 The ingress interface to this AS, in the hop field component (part of the AS entry's signed body component).
    b.
 The egress interface to the neighboring AS, also in the hop field component.
    c.
 The ISD_AS number of the next AS, in the signed body component of the AS entry.
    d.
-If the AS has peering links, the control service should add corresponding peer entry components to the signed body of the AS entry - one peer entry component for each peering link that the AS wants to advertise.
+If the AS has peering links, the control service should add corresponding peer entry components to the signed body of the AS entry; one peer entry component for each peering link that the AS wants to advertise.
 The hop field component of each added peer entry must have a specified egress interface.
 3. The control service MUST now sign each selected, extended PCB and append the computed signature.
 4. As a final step, the control service propagates each extended PCB to the correct neighboring ASes, by invoking the ``SegmentCreationService.Beacon`` remote procedure call (RPC) in the control services of the neighboring ASes (see also :ref:`prop-proto`).